-Invited Speaker to the John Ray Society, University of Cambridge March 7th 2013.
+Invited Speaker at the John Ray Society seminar series, University of Cambridge March 7th 2013.

-Invited Plenary Speaker International Symposium on Analytical and Applied Pyrolysis, Austria, May 2012.
+Plenary Speaker at 19th International Symposium on Analytical and Applied Pyrolysis, Linz, Austria, 21-25 May 2012.

-Invited Speaker at the University of Amsterdam, Institute for Biodiversity and Ecosystem Dynamics (IBED) Seminar, September 17th 2010.
+Invited Speaker at the University of Amsterdam, Institute for Biodiversity and Ecosystem Dynamics (IBED) seminar series, September 17th 2010.